 On January 1, 2011, the bank purchased Bell Mortgage, a respected Twin Cities mortgage company with a 130-year history.
 Bell Mortgage dates back to 1880, when David C. Bell made Minneapolis home.
 Soon he co-founded a mortgage company under his name: David C. Bell Investment Company.
 The business Bell began employed numerous Minnesotans and brought a significant amount of money and development into the area.
 Perhaps that is why Mr. Bell is referred to not only as an entrepreneur, but also as one of the Twin Cities’ founding fathers.

-The David C. Bell Company continued to flourish, weathering The Great Depression, two World Wars and embracing nearly 100 years of local development before its purchase in 1980 by Gary Kirt, who remains president of today’s Bell Mortgage Division.
+The David C. Bell Company continued to flourish, weathering The Great Depression, two World Wars and embracing more than 100 years of local development before becoming our Bell Mortgage Division.
 We borrowed the “Bell” name for our company as a whole to provide us with a more unique identity; with its long history, it is a perfect fit for the bank’s reputation and culture.